QingZ11/nebula-website/content/en/posts/how-to-read-nebula-graph-source-code/index.md

 - For a running service, it is recommended that you have the process ID and then run the `gdb attach PID` command to debug this process.
 - If you don't want to launch both the server and the client for debugging, you can use the `test` directory.
 Each function under the `src` directory has its own `test` directory.
 It contains all the code for unit testing of the applicable function or module.
 These codes can be used to compile the functional module, and the execution can be traced.
 The `test` directory can be used as follows:
-   1. Under a diretory for a functional module, find its `CMakeLists.txt` file and find the module name in this file.
+   1. Under a directory for a functional module, find its `CMakeLists.txt` file and find the module name in this file.
    1. In the `build` directory, run the `make <module name>` command.
 The applicable binary program is generated in the `build/bin/test` directory.
    1. Start GDB to debug and trace the execution.